 The unknowns of a divorce can cause a lot of anxiety, both personally and financially.
 Spouses usually have a general idea of what a divorce entails, but a common question is, “What will happen to investment properties in a divorce?”

 In dividing up a marital estate, the lawyers and judge are essentially trying to build a spreadsheet listing the spouses’ community assets and liabilities, while also assigning a value to those items.
 Once that is done, the court can then divide the estate.
-While this is a simple concept, it can entail a great deal of intricate work in practice in theory.
+While this is a simple concept, it can entail a great deal of intricate work.
 For example, there may be disputes about the character of property – is it community or separate?
 There may be disputes about the value of assets.
 There may be a dispute about who gets a particular asset or how a specific liability is paid for.

 With regards to investment properties, the court generally has two options: